Philip II of Spain: Legacy

-However, some historians classify this anti-Spanish analysis as part of the Black Legend.
+Some historians classify this anti-Spanish analysis as part of the Black Legend.
 In a more recent example of popular culture, Philip II's portrayal in Fire Over England (1937) is not entirely unsympathetic; he is shown as a very hardworking, intelligent, religious, somewhat paranoid ruler whose prime concern is his country, but who had no understanding of the English, despite his former co-monarchy there.

 Even in countries that remained Catholic, primarily France and the Italian states, fear and envy of Spanish success and domination created a wide receptiveness for the worst possible descriptions of Philip II.
 Although some efforts have been made to separate legend from reality, that task has proved extremely difficult, since many prejudices are rooted in the cultural heritage of European countries.
-Spanish-speaking historians tend to assess his political and military achievements, sometimes deliberately avoiding issues such as the king's inflexible Catholicism.
-English-speaking historians tend to show Philip II as a fanatical, despotical, criminal, imperialist monster, minimising his military victories (Battle of Lepanto, Battle of Saint Quentin, etc.) to mere anecdotes, and magnifying his defeats (namely the Armada) even though at the time those defeats did not result in great political or military changes in the balance of power in Europe.
-Moreover, it has been noted that objectively assessing Philip's reign would necessitate a re-analysis of the reign of his greatest opponents, namely England's Queen Elizabeth I and the Dutch William the Silent, who are popularly regarded as great heroes in their home nations; if Philip II is to be shown to the English or Dutch public in a more favourable light, Elizabeth and William would lose their cold-blooded, fanatical enemy, thus decreasing their own patriotic accomplishments.
+Spanish-speaking historians tend to assess his political and military achievements, sometimes deliberately avoiding issues such as the King's inflexible Catholicism.
+English-speaking historians tend to show Philip II as a fanatical, despotical, criminal, imperialist ruler, minimising his military victories (Battle of Lepanto, Battle of Saint Quentin, Fall of Antwerp, English Armada, etc...) to mere anecdotes, and magnifying his defeats (Battle of Djerba, Ottoman conquest of Tunis, Dutch Revolt, Armada, etc...) even though at the time those defeats did not result in great political or military changes in the balance of power in Europe.

 He ended French Valois ambitions in Italy and brought about the Habsburg ascendency in Europe.
 He secured the Portuguese kingdom and empire.
 He succeeded in increasing the importation of silver in the face of English, Dutch, and French privateers, overcoming multiple financial crises and consolidating Spain's overseas empire.
-Although clashes would be ongoing, he ended the major threat posed to Europe by the Ottoman navy.
+Although clashes would be ongoing, he ended the major threat posed to Europe by the Ottoman Navy.